sbryngelson/group-docs/group-syllabus/formatting.md

     > The algorithm follows from reducing (1) to a first-order system.
 * Not like this: `The algorithm follows from reducing equation \eqref{e:someqn} to a first-order system.`
 * Nor like this: `The algorithm follows from reducing eqn. \eqref{e:someqn} to a first-order system.`

+### "Dashes"

+Learn the difference between the hyphen (`-` in LaTeX), the en dash (`--` in LaTeX), and the em dash (`---` in LaTeX).
+This is easily Google-able.

+Some correct examples
+* Hyphen
+    * Separating words, such as "over-subscribed".
+    * Some last names
+* En dash
+    * Separating two things that are different, like "Runge--Kutta" time stepping
+    * Ranges, like "Steps 5--8 are unnecessary for algorithm X".
+* Em dash
+    * For use to put a parenthetical in a sentence, like "I went to the grocery store---one that was extremely far away---and picked up cooking supplies."
+        * I recommend avoiding use of the em dash.